Wednesday, 23 February 2022

 Sage Sankara said:~ Talk as much philosophy as you like, worship as many Gods as you please, observe ceremonies, and sing devotional hymns, but liberation will never come, even after a hundred aeons, without realizing the Oneness.

 Scriptures are being added from time to time.
 This process will go on.
-There is the final authority among them?
+There is no final authority among them?
 One contradicts the other: duality reigns supreme.

 All the happening within the illusion is bound to be an illusion.+

-Suppose if we are discussing happiness and suffering in a dream, the dream becomes unreal when waking takes palace.
-Similarly, the waking becomes unreal when wisdom dawns.
-The wisdom dawns when you realize the ‘Self’ is not you but the ‘Self’ is the Soul, which is present in the form of the consciousness.
+Suppose that if we are discussing happiness and suffering in a dream, the dream becomes unreal when waking takes place.
+Similarly, the waking becomes unreal when Advaitic wisdom dawns.

 When ignorance vanishes through Advaitic wisdom then the world in which you exist which you think as reality becomes an illusion.

-A person, who stamped his foot on the ground to refute to show the world, is real, ignore that in a dream he would do exactly the same--stamp his dream foot on the ground and assert it to be real.
+A person who stamped his foot on the ground to refute, to show the world, is real, ignores that in a dream he would do exactly the same--stamp his dream foot on the ground and assert it to be real.

 Advaitin Sage and Maya:~